lamhq/tech-notes/python/2-virtual-env.md

 # Virtual Environments and Packages

+## Install and use packages

+A best practice among Python developers is to avoid installing packages into a global interpreter environment.
+You instead use a project-specific `virtual environment` that contains a copy of a global interpreter.

 A virtual environment is a semi-isolated Python environment that allows packages to be installed for use by a particular application, rather than being installed system wide.

+Once you activate that environment, any packages you then install are isolated from other environments.
+Such isolation reduces many complications that can arise from conflicting package versions.

 ## Creating Virtual Environments